emustudio/edigen/README.md

 ### Formatting in rule names

-This feature allows to specify formatting in rule names.
+This feature allows to specify formatting in variant names.
 This feature is enabled only in case a default disassembler template is used.
 An example follows (partial Z80 CPU decoder):

 ```